-(1) Construction of school buildings, gymnasiums, auditoriums, etc.

-- There is an interest subsidy program by the Ministry of Education, Culture, Sports, Science and Technology for financing related to rebuilding and development projects for school facilities constructed before 1981 under previous earthquake-resistance standards that are considered to be dangerous buildings. - (2) Purchase and development of school grounds, etc. - (3) Program for Promoting Advancement of Education and Research Environment
+- (1) Construction of school buildings, gymnasiums, auditoriums, etc. - There is an interest subsidy program by the Ministry of Education, Culture, Sports, Science and Technology for financing related to rebuilding and development projects for school facilities constructed before 1981 under previous earthquakeresistance standards that are considered to be dangerous buildings. - (2) Purchase and development of school grounds, etc. - (3) Program for Promoting Advancement of Education and Research Environment

-Renovation of facilities selected for the following government-subsidized projects 1 to 4
+Renovation of facilities selected for the following government-subsidized projects 1 to 5

-- 1 ICT Utilization Promotion Program - 2 Development of Facilities for High Functionalization (development of school LAN or information rooms) - 3 Development of Facilities to Reinforce Disaster Prevention Function (facility construction for crime prevention) - (4) Eco-campus Promotion Program - (4) Renovations to reinforce disaster prevention measures (i.e. earthquake-resistance) - The Ministry of Education, Culture, Sports, Science and Technology (MEXT) has an interest subsidy program for financing renovation work that is eligible for subsidiary aid for reinforce disaster prevention measures (i.e. earthquake-resistance).
+- 1 ICT Utilization Promotion Program - 2 Development of Facilities for High Functionalization (development of school LAN or information rooms) - 3 Development of Facilities to Reinforce Disaster Prevention Function (facility construction for crime prevention) - 4 Eco-campus Promotion Program - (5) Acceleration Program for Reorganization of Universities and Colleges of Technology - (4) Renovations to reinforce disaster prevention measures (i.e. earthquake-resistance) - The Ministry of Education, Culture, Sports, Science and Technology (MEXT) has an interest subsidy program for financing renovation work that is eligible for subsidiary aid for reinforce disaster prevention measures (i.e. earthquake-resistance).